apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/switch.md

   - Configure task C to run when the global variable `id=1`.
 Then edit `${id} == 1` in the condition of task B, and select `C` as branch flow
   - For other tasks, select `D` as branch flow

-Switch task configuration is as follows:
+The following shows the switch task configuration:

 ![task-switch-configure](../../../../../../img/switch_configure.jpg)